About Flying Horse Walk, formerly FH Mall Nottingham

 FH Mall was acquired by London & County LLP, in September 2011, an acquisition that has seen the Nottingham shopping centre revert back to its previous name, reflecting the building’s rich heritage.
 A complete refurbishment, rebrand and the installation of three-dimensional horse sculptures to both entrance façades have complemented the takeover helping to put the shopping arcade, whose entrance sits within an 18th century four storey brick Georgian elevation, back on the map.

-Today, the arcade is home to a range of independent shopping boutiques for the discerning shopper with finer tastes in food, fashion and fine art.
+Today, Flying Horse Walk is home to a range of independent shopping boutiques for the discerning shopper with finer tastes in food, fashion and fine art.
 Retailers include a mix of independent stores and national brands all linked by a common thread of exceptional quality, luxury, craftsmanship and the unique character of their residence.